cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Mathematically speaking, -3/2 and -1/0 are not proper fractions and -2/-3 is a proper fraction.

-If we "remove the negative sign" in `numerator` and `denominator` first, we would not need to consider so many different cases. ***Input normalisation", the process of pre-processing the input values before they are used in computation, can often simplify complexity of code, improve performance, and prevent errors.
+If we consider all possible combinations of negative/positive/zero numerator and denominator, we would have to use a lot of if-statements.
+However, if we "remove the negative sign" in `numerator` and `denominator` first, we would not need to consider as many. ***Input normalisation", the process of pre-processing the input values before they are used in computation, can often simplify complexity of code, improve performance, and prevent errors.

-JS has a built-in function to compute absolute value.

 ---
 Suppose the notation **|X|** denotes the absolute value of X.